 It’s the first morning of your Sun Valley vacation and the kids are ready for an adventure.
 Don’t panic; you’re in the land the family fun.
 Here are some of the best experiences for kids this summer in Sun Valley.

 Kids love getting wet in Sun Valley’s splash parks.
 These playgrounds feature spraying, misting, and streaming water for cool summer fun.
 Check out the Rainmaker Splash Park and Memory Park in Ketchum.
 When nothing but full immersion will do, plunge into the always-chilly Big Wood River.
 Popular swimming holes can be found under the railroad bridge north of the hospital, and at Big Rock near the Big Wood Church.
 (Keep an eye on water levels as the flows can be high in early summer.)
 Water loving kids won’t want to miss the two-story indoor waterslide at the Wood River YMCA in Ketchum.
-The rate for kids under 18 is $6 for the day, $20 for a week.
+Check day, week or month admission fees HERE.

 Take a Hike